asvd/wl/README.md

 - *One-off* events which only happen once, for instance a page load event, a json-request responce, a complete of calculation delegated to a worker, or an asynchronous function callback.
-For this kind of events it matters when exactly the event is fired: if there is no assurance about if the event has already been triggered, there is a need for additional check and a separate branch.
-This happens, for instance, if there is a need to perform something upon the page
+For this kind it matters if an event has already been triggered at the moment of subscription (which means there should be additional check).
+In latter case the listener should likely be performed immediately.
-  load: first one performs a check if the document is ready (in this case one will likely prefer to perform the actions immediately), otherwise one stores the listener as `window.onload`.

-Whenable is a design pattern targeted to simplify dealing with the second kind of events by creating a special kind of listener subscriber.
-When using that subscriber, one does not need to worry about if the event has already been triggered (in this case the listener is invoked immediately).
+Whenable is a design pattern targeted to simplify dealing with the second kind of events by providing a special kind of listener subscriber.
+When using that subscriber, one does not need to worry about if an event has already been triggered, in this case the listener is invoked immediately.
 Additionally, the subscriber may be used several times to store additional listeners.

-Compare subscribing to the page onload event in the traditional style...
+A good example of what could be simplified by using the Whenable solution is the page onload event.
+Compare subscribing in the traditional style...

 ```js